alicata/diffusion-xray/README.md

 # Diffusion-xray
 Experiments and utilities to reverse engineer stable diffusion model mechanics and their neural networks structure on a CPU laptop for ease of inspecting.

-## Alternatives to running SD on NVIDIA GPU
+## Alternatives to running SD on GPU
 * Run Tensorflow on CPU
 * 8GB or less host memory instead of 8GB GPU VRAM